Grovkillen/ESP_Easy_Flasher/README.md

 * **Admin rights** are needed to be able to get COM port names (driver names).
 * **BIN files** need to be placed in the BIN folder (might change in the future but I plan to automatically download new releases from GitHub)
 * **Log files** for each flash will be placed in the Log folder.
+* **Debug log** is created by: save settings and open the ini file, change debug level 0 to 1, restart app and a bug log file will appear in the same place as the exe.
+[Debug logs are sent here](https://dbinbox.com/harkrank).

 I plan add more features on a weekly basis.
 Thanks for all the feedback!